caelmor/a11y-torch/README.md

 | **Orientation** (WCAG 1.3.4) | `↻ Portrait` / `↻ Landscape` | Swaps width/height of the active device preset.
 Disabled on Desktop (fluid) and Reflow (fixed). |
 | **Reflow** (WCAG 1.4.10) | `🔎 Reflow` (320 × 256) | 1280 × 1024 viewport at 400% zoom.
 Orientation is locked — the SC prescribes these dimensions. |

-**Reading the Reflow lens:** the iframe owns its own scrollbars, so a page that fails to reflow shows a **horizontal** scrollbar *inside* the 320px frame — that two-dimensional scroll is the 1.4.10 failure.
-A vertical scrollbar at 320px width is expected and allowed.
-The 256px-height dimension governs horizontal-scrolling content (e.g. vertical text).
-The tool surfaces the condition; the tester still applies the standard exceptions (images, maps, data tables, toolbars that must stay in view).

-The toolbar controls are real `<button>`s: the active size carries `aria-pressed`, and orientation uses a true `disabled` state rather than color alone.

-## Planned features

-The next three lenses paint on the **live host page**, not the iframe, so they need a control surface that isn't the full-screen preview overlay. **Step one of #5 is adding a small floating control panel** as the shared home for these inspection toggles.

-- **#5 Image accessible-name exposer** (WCAG 1.1.1) — expose each image's accessible name. `alt=""` or `aria-hidden` (on the image or any ancestor) → gray out; missing `alt` attribute entirely → red error.
-- **#4 Landmark highlighter** (APG Landmark Regions) — outline and label every landmark, native (`header`, `nav`, `main`, `aside`, `footer`, named `section`/`form`, `search`) and ARIA-role equivalents.
-Flag anti-patterns (duplicate banner/main/contentinfo, indistinguishable same-role regions).
-- **#3 Focus indicator overlay** (WCAG 2.4.7) — a tracked overlay that follows `document.activeElement` to reveal where focus sits, including on replaced elements where `::before`/`::after` can't render.

 ## How it works

 The bundle (`dist/a11y-torch.min.js`) is a **pure library**: it registers `window.__a11yTorch` (`open` / `close` / `toggle` / `destroy`) and opens nothing on its own.
 A small **loader bookmarklet is the controller** — the first click injects the bundle and opens it; later clicks toggle it without re-fetching.
 On load the bundle tears down any prior instance, so dev re-injection is clean.